NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 1. Understand the NJHS Pillars

-Service – Volunteer work and helping others
+Service – Volunteer work and helping others without expecting reward

-Character – Integrity, respect, and responsibility
+Character – Integrity, respect, responsibility, and fairness

 Citizenship – Positive contributions to school and community